isomerpages/mlaw-corp/news/speeches/_posts/2018-09-16-Speech-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-Law-Awareness-Weeks-at-CDC.md

 ---
-layout: post
-title: Speech by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Law Awareness Weeks at CDC
+title: 'Speech by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Law Awareness Weeks at CDC'
 permalink: /news/speeches/Speech-by-Senior-Minister-of-State-Edwin-Tong-for-LAWS-at-CDC-15-Sep
 breadcrumb: Speeches
-collection_name: news

 ---

 16 Sep 2018 Posted in [Speeches](/news/speeches)